The little girl whose hand I had to hold, and make sure she got safely to and from school, is 50.

 Fresh start.

-We would pose pictures with her in her crib and hold long balloons over her as if she was a princess.
+We would pose pictures with her in her crib, and hold long balloons over her head, as if she were a princess.

 We were cheesing, but the look on her face in the photos is hilarious.
-It was as if she was saying, "Who are these people?"
+It was as if she was saying, "Who are these weirdos?"

 She wasn't going to be our gopher, either.
 She got hip quickly.
 If you wanted something and you were disabled, okay, but able-bodied, non-parental people?
 Go get it yourself.